To check the availability status of a particular Junior camp week, click here.

 All staff are interviewed either in person or by phone and are required to submit reference forms that are reviewed by our staff.
 Each staff person also has a criminal background check done in compliance with state and federal regulations.
 Staff is selected based on their commitment to Christ, life experience, and job-related qualifications.
 Not only will your child be cared for by their own counselor, but our 3-to-1 camper-to-staff ratio allows campers the opportunity to get to know many other members of our amazing staff as well!

 Don’t miss out on camp because of financial need.
 We have an established scholarship fund that helps many families each year.
-You may download the application found on our Forms page.
+Fill out an application for Kay Trust and complete registration up until payment

 Yes, a $100 deposit per camper must be paid to complete your online registration.
 This is a non-refundable and non-transferable deposit.